2017–18 Presbyterian Blue Hose women's basketball team

-The 2017–18 Presbyterian Blue Hose women's basketball team represents Presbyterian College in the 2017-18 NCAA Division I women's basketball season.
-They were led by second-year coach Todd Steelman.
-They were members of the Big South Conference.
-They finished the season 12–18, 9–9 in Big South play to finish in fifth place.
+The 2017–18 Presbyterian Blue Hose women's basketball team represented Presbyterian College in the 2017–18 NCAA Division I women's basketball season.
+They were led by second-year coach Todd Steelman as members of the Big South Conference.
+They finished the season 12–18, 9–9 in Big South play, to finish in fifth place.
 They lost in the quarterfinals of the Big South women's basketball tournament to High Point.